jlperla/PerlaTonettiWaugh.jl/README.md

 using Pkg
 pkg"dev https://github.com/jlperla/PerlaTonettiWaugh.jl.git"
 ```

-Consider dragging and dropping the folder into Github Desktop or GitKraken in order to make changes.

 The folder will be installed in `~/.julia/dev/PerlaTonettiWaugh` on mac/linux and in somewhere like `C:\Users\USERNAME\.julia\dev\PerlaTonettiWaugh` on Windows